abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ```

-A client may indicate its preference on when to apply the future configuration by including the `@Redfish.SettingsApplyTime` annotation in the request body when updating the Settings resource.
+A client may indicate its preference on when to apply the future configuration by including the `@Redfish.SettingsApplyTime` annotation in the request body when updating the Settings Resource.
-* If a service supports configuring when to apply the future settings, the Settings resource shall contain a property with the  `@Redfish.SettingsApplyTime` annotation.
+* If a service supports configuring when to apply the future settings, the Settings Resource shall contain a property with the  `@Redfish.SettingsApplyTime` annotation.
-* Only Settings resources shall contain the `@Redfish.SettingsApplyTime` annotation.
+* Only Settings Resources shall contain the `@Redfish.SettingsApplyTime` annotation.

-Below is an example request body that shows a client configuring when the values in the Settings resource are to be applied.
+Below is an example request body that shows a client configuring when the values in the Settings Resource are to be applied.
 In this case it is either on reset or during the specified maintenance window:

 ```json
 {